ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var thumbnailCount: Swift.Int32?
 ```

-The number of thumbnails generated for this video
+The number of thumbnails generated for the video.

 - Remark: Generated from `#/components/schemas/VideoModel/thumbnailCount`.